SACROILIAC JOINT PAIN

 Other Approaches For Persistent Pain

-When SI joint pain has become chronic, more serious solutions are needed.
+When SI joint pain has become chronic, more aggressive solutions are needed.
 Braces or belts may be worn to support the joint, steroid injections may be used to reduce inflammation and pain, and if these effects are only temporary radiofrequency ablation for the joint may be performed.
-Stronger medications may be prescribed or surgery may be recommended if other measures fail.
+If these conservative measures are unsuccessful, a minimally invasive fusion surgery or open surgery may be recommended.